DigitalState/Platform/platform/documentation/lab/index.md

 ### 8. Run the install command with Ansible

-Install the dockerized application locally with the Ansible deploy command:
+Install the dockerized application locally with the Ansible install command:

 ```
 ansible-playbook ./install.yml